vbothale/TestCases/README.md

 TestCases

-Sample Test automation scripts for both ruby and java using webdriver
+Sample Test automation scripts for Prism Automation using TestNG and selenium-webdriver